Fruit tree pollination: Wind-pollinated nuts

 Hazelnuts (filberts), walnuts, pecans, and chestnuts are all wind-pollinated temperate-zone nuts.
 Mostly these wind-pollinated nuts are selected varieties that need two different varieties (and favorable winds) for cross-pollination.
 Insects and birds may visit and consume the pollen, but are not a factor in pollination.

 Edible seeds from wind-pollinated coniferous trees such as pine, ginkgo, and monkey-puzzle trees are also harvested and the seeds are colloquially called nuts.

 Tropical fruits and nuts

 Citrus

 Many citrus cultivars are seedless and are produced parthenocarpically without pollination.
 Some cultivars may be capable of producing fruit either way, having seeds in the segments, if pollinated, and no seeds if not.
 Citrus that requires pollination may be self-compatible, thus pollen must be moved only a short distance from the anther to the stigma by a pollinator.
 Some citrus, such as Meyer Lemons, are popular container plants.
 When these bloom indoors, they often suffer from blossom drop because no pollinators have access.
 Hand pollination by a human pollinator is a solution.

 A few citrus, including some tangelos and tangerines, are self-incompatible, and require cross pollination.
 Pollinizers must be planned when groves are planted.
 Managed honeybee hives at bloom time are often used to ensure adequate pollination.

 Papayas

+Most varieties of papaya are dioecious, having both male and female flowers on separate plants.
+Plants of each type must be present for these to produce fruit.
+Some papaya plants are capable of self-pollination, producing flowers that are either female or hermaphrodite with both male and female parts on the same flower.
+Hawaiian and Brazilian papayas and nearly half of those produced in Australia are able to set fruit without the need of staminate plants.
+A fully developed fruit may contain 1,000 seeds so well over 1,000 grains of pollen must be received by a receptive stigma.
+An exact list of actors involved in natural papaya pollination does not exist.
+Large insects play an important role in most regions with hawkmoths, sphinx moths and possibly hummingbirds as primary pollinators.
+Honey bees are attracted to nectar and pollen from the staminate and hermaphrodite papaya flowers, but narrow tubes and deep flowers may limit the effectiveness of bees as primary pollinators.
+Even so, pollen requirements for healthy and consistent fruit motivate growers to locate honeybees within their groves to pollinate in any capacity.
+Early researchers believed wind and gravity played significant roles pollinating this tropical fruit but modern studies fail to confirm either one.